 Kakadu is a wild place - here are our tips to help you stay safe!

-4. Stay on the marked tracks - you don't want to meet the local crocodiles up close!
+- Stay on marked tracks and in designated visitor areas - you don't want to meet the local crocodiles up close!

-5. You won't have mobile phone coverage in most of the park.
-Tell a responsible person where you are heading for the day and when you plan to return.
+- You won't have mobile phone coverage in most of the park.
+Tell a responsible person where you are heading for the day and when you plan to return

 Beat the heat